Roj1n/WebDesignProject/README.md

 # Cafe Website Project
 This project is a simple cafe website developed using Flask, HTML, CSS, JS, and jQuery.
 The website allows users to make table reservations by filling out a form.

+### Live Demo

+You can check out the live demo of the project here: [Live Demo](https://web-design-project-rho.vercel.app/)

 *Table of Contents*
 - Features
 - Getting Started